Come on Savvy Crafters, let’s see MORE soap making recipes like these!

 I used a silicon muffin tray for a mould, turmeric for the color, not sure how much but I’m guessing a couple of tablespoons, and a tablespoon orange blossom essential oil (it smells lovely)

-So pleased I had a go at this, can’t wait to make more !!!
+I’m so pleased I had a go at this, I can’t wait to make more !!!

 Peppermint Passion Soap Recipe